ogc1231/sound-burger/TESTING.md

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.

+Unfortunately, pages that require a user to be logged-in and authenticated (CRUD functionality), will not work using this method, due to the fact that the HTML Validator (W3C) doesn't have access to login to your pages.

+In order to properly validate HTML pages with Jinja syntax for authenticated pages, follow these steps:

+- Navigate to the deployed pages which require authentication
+- Right-click anywhere on the page, and select **View Page Source** (usually `CTRL+U` or `⌘+U` on Mac).
+- This will display the entire "compiled" code, without any Jinja syntax.
+- Copy everything, and use the [validate by input](https://validator.w3.org/#validate_by_input) method.

 | Page | W3C URL | Screenshot | Notes |
 | --- | --- | --- | --- |
 | Home | [W3C](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fsoundburger.herokuapp.com%2F) | ![screenshot](https://github.com/ogc1231/sound-burger/blob/main/documentation/testing/html-home.png) | Pass: No Errors |